-Any person in IBA working with children in Northern Territory must:
+Any person in IBA working with children must

 - Be emotionally and ethically suited to the role to be undertaken. - Be properly trained in mandatory reporting / awareness.
 (Refer Appendix E). - Have been selected for their role in work with children after a proper investigation and screening of their suitability for such work (see para's 9-11). - Have their performance in such work periodically reviewed.